![]() |

 (Lev 26:40; 41; 42; 43; Dt 10:16; 30:1; 2; 3; 4; 5; 6; Isa 2:1; 2; 3; 4; 5; 40:1; 2; 5; 9; 10; 11; 59:20; 21; Eze 20:41; 42; 43; 44; 37:1; 11; 12; 13; 14; 23; 26; 27-28;)

-The Spirit of Yehawah revealed to Ezekiel, the mysterious and merciful plan of saving unfaithful Israel.
-Ezekiel faithfully served at the Tabernacle of Yehawah's heart.
-Representing a high priest bearing a golden emblem upon his forehead, "Holy to Yehawah."
+The Spirit of Yehwah revealed to Ezekiel, the mysterious and merciful plan of saving unfaithful Israel.
+Ezekiel faithfully served at the Tabernacle of Yehwah's heart.
+Representing a high priest bearing a golden emblem upon his forehead, "Holy to Yehwah."
 The high priest would

 [Nasa = bear or suffer]